CloudCannon/aviator-jekyll-template/readme.md

 ![Aviator template screenshot](images/_screenshot.png)

 Aviator was made by [CloudCannon](http://cloudcannon.com/), the Cloud CMS for Jekyll.
-Find more templates and themes at [Jekyll Tips](http://jekyll.tips/templates/).
+Find more templates, themes and step-by-step Jekyll tutorials at [CloudCannon Academy](https://learn.cloudcannon.com/).

-Learn Jekyll with step-by-step tutorials and videos at [Jekyll Tips](http://jekyll.tips/).

 ## Features